-This 9-mile hike takes you through one of the most picturesque areas of Middlesex County.
-Begin at Davidson’s Mill parking lot then take the outer loop at the Mill.
-Follow the Farrington Lake Trail north toward the Fisherman’s Parking lot at the Forest Brook Trail to the Ireland Brook Trail.
-Be sure to visit the ponds where you can spot distinctive plant and animal life.
-Return on Farrington Lake Trail to the Mill.
+This 9-mile hike takes you through one of the most picturesque areas of Middlesex County in the fall.
+Take the outer loop at the Mill and follow the Farrington Lake Trail north to the Forest Brook Trail and then to the Ireland Brook Trail.
+Be sure to visit the ponds where you can spot distinctive plant and animal life that come alive in autumn.

 Davidson’s Mill Pond Park

 For those looking forward to a peaceful visit, we recommend this tranquil spot.
 Located in the heart of 482 acres of scenic former agricultural land, these fun-but-tough switchback trails take you under a thick forest canopy made more alluring by the exquisite fall colors.
 Visit the butterfly house, garden displays, and captivating waterfall to round out a picture-perfect fall hike.